Srivatsav-Venkatakrishnan/7120CEM-NLP-Coursework/README.md

 - Jupyter Notebook

 ## Dataset

+- This a open source dataset and the dataset is downloaded from https://webis.de/data.html?q=clickbait
 - This dataset contains the clickbait posts and manually cleaned versions of the linked documents, and extracted spoilers for each clickbait post.
   Additionally, the spoilers are categorized into three types: short phrase spoilers, longer passage spoilers, and multiple non-consecutive pieces of text.
 - I have provided the dataset for training and validating the model.